 For the university workers’ strikes right now, this chapter holds bitter lessons about why one day and five-day strikes will lose.
 But 2022 is not 1982.
 There is a way now to move to an indefinite strike and win.
-In this post I explain how and why that is possible.
 At the end of the post I also talk briefly about the relevance of the chapter to health workers now.

 I was an occupational therapy technician in a geriatric hospital during the 1982 strikes, and a shop steward in the National Union of Public Employees.